 Pongal is a popular rice dish, originating from the Indian subcontinent.
 There are two varieties of pongal, Chakkara Pongal which is sweet and Venn Pongal, which is savory.
 The unqualified word pongal usually refers to the savory pongal, and it is a common breakfast food item in South India.

-- Wash rice and dal and cook them in pressure cooker with peppercorns and salt and 3 cups of water.
+Wash rice and dal and cook them in pressure cooker with peppercorns, salt and 3 cups of water.
 Once it whistles, lower the heat and wait for 5 minutes and then switch off the flame.
 Open the cooker when steam dies down.
-The rice and dal should be soft and mushy.
+Rice and dal should be soft and mushy.
 You can mash them a bit if you want or leave it as it is.